That diet dilemma and food celebrations

-As their enthusiasm for doughnuts grew, I struggled.
+As their enthusiasm for donuts grew, I struggled.
 I could not eat a donut.
 No way, but I could not ruin the fun.
-They both were looking at me for approval, so I said, “If you want a doughnut, you should get one!”
-Intellectually, I knew all of the reasons why I should not and would not eat a doughnut—high blood glucose, inflammation, out of ketosis, cravings.
+They both were looking at me for approval, so I said, “If you want a donut, you should get one!”
+Intellectually, I knew all of the reasons why I should not and would not eat a donut: high blood glucose, inflammation, out of ketosis, cravings.
 Emotionally, I struggled.
-Somehow not eating a doughnut was not bonding.
+Somehow, not eating a donut was not bonding.
 It was being a killjoy, a stick in the mud, a wet blanket.
 They needed me to be “fun” with them so that they could have fun.
-I could NOT eat a doughnut, but I did not want to withdraw emotionally.
+I could NOT eat a donut, but I did not want to withdraw emotionally.

 Why is it so hard to stick with your diet in social situations?

 Holiday parties are not unlike my experience in the donut shop.
 We use food to connect with others.
-Somehow eating unhealthy foods together bonds us.
-Even when we aren’t attracted to poor food choice.
+Somehow eating unhealthy foods together bonds us — even when we aren’t attracted to poor food choices.
 If you’re walking through similar situations now, I encourage you to use some of the strategies I’ve used.

 - Figure out how you can be part of the celebration without eating foods that are unhealthy for you.